Contrasting Spotify Technology (SPOT) and The Competition

-Spotify Technology (NYSE: SPOT) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it weigh in compared to its competitors?
-We will compare Spotify Technology to related companies based on the strength of its valuation, institutional ownership, risk, analyst recommendations, profitability, earnings and dividends.
+Spotify Technology (NYSE: SPOT) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it contrast to its peers?
+We will compare Spotify Technology to related companies based on the strength of its risk, institutional ownership, dividends, analyst recommendations, earnings, valuation and profitability.

 Analyst Recommendations

-This is a breakdown of current recommendations for Spotify Technology and its competitors, as reported by MarketBeat.
+This is a summary of current ratings for Spotify Technology and its peers, as provided by MarketBeat.com.

 |Sell Ratings